OfficeDev/office-js-docs/excel/resources/range.md

 ### unmerge()
-Unmerge the range cells into separate cells.
+Unmerge the range of merged cells into separate cells.

 #### Syntax
 ```js